 An enabling environment

 In addition to essential health and safety requirements, childcarers should create an enabling environment to support the children in their care.
-According to the EYFS for providers in England, “children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers”.
+According to the EYFS for providers in England, “children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners and parents and/or carers."

 So, what might you look out for?

 - Is it a caring and supportive environment?